yavuztas/lambda-memory-test/README.md

 | --- | --- | --- |
 | 243826.2 KB | 233759.7 KB | 215864.4 KB |

 Looking at the metrics, Lambda Expressions takes the lead with almost **~28 MB** less memory consumption than Concrete Classes and **~18 MB** less than Abstract Inner Classes.
+See also the detailed metrics over [here](https://github.com/yavuztas/lambda-memory-test/blob/master/java-lambdas-memory-test-report.ods).

 As a result, we can say that Lambda Expressions is treated somehow in a more memory-optimized way by the JVM.
 Hopefully, these results can give us a more clear perception to prefer which structure to use :)